 You can click on the "Change” button to enable this option:

-This will open a pop-up window which allows you to bring modifications to these settings, or even disable them, giving you full control in choosing a winner:
+This will open a pop-up window that allows you to bring modifications to these settings, or even disable them, giving you full control in choosing a winner:

 The "Automatic Winner Settings" can be changed, even during the test.
 You can always stop the test and choose a winner: